 Leanne and I went to see the musical Matilda and beforehand experienced a great quilt exhibit.
 The show was called Deeply Rooted and the craftsmanship was exceptional.

 This piece is all pop cans that had been cut into thin strips and then bent and looked like little tags.

 I hope you can see the netting and how this was just layers and layers of fabric, yarn, and string.
 Amazing!

 A street in Praha and the knots in the tree had family members faces in them!

 As you can tell, I really enjoyed all these people’s hard work and talented efforts 🙂

 In the lobby of the Lied Center, LPS elementary schools had constructed banners representing their schools since Matilda is about a school aged girl.
 A local book store was there giving out free copies of the books to all children and many schools had groups of students in the audience.
 What a cool production, although the sound wasn’t very good as you couldn’t discern the words on stage 🙁

 Of course June is Camp Cougar month and this year we had Gilder Elementary join us as their school building is being renovated.

-The strawberry crop was disappointed.
+The strawberry crop was disappointing.
 Sure there were quite a few, but they were little and very seedy instead of fleshy.
 The older students turned over two flower garden patches so the 2nd graders could plant their pollinator seeds.